Giddy Up

 but not as you know it.

-Over three years Giddy Up will take over the stages of Hastings with daring and defiant performances—queer at heart, welcoming to all.
+Giddy Up is taking over the stages of Hastings with daring and defiant performances—queer at heart, welcoming to all.

 *